History of the Indiana Dunes: Nineteenth century

 Octave Chanute organized the International Conference on Aerial Navigation in 1893, during the World's Columbian Exposition in Chicago.
 From there, in conjunction with his contacts in Europe, he joined with younger experimenters, including Augustus Herring and William Avery.
 In 1896 and 1897 they tested hang gliders based on designs by German aviator Otto Lilienthal.
 They also tested their own hang glider design.
-To make use of the steady winds, they came to the town of Miller Beach on the shores of Lake Michigan.
-The location is today in Marquette Park.
-These experiments convinced Chanute and his partners that the way to achieve the extra lift needed without a lot of weight was to place stack several wings one above the other.
+To make use of the steady winds, they came to the town of Miller Beach along the shore of Lake Michigan, that later became Marquette Park.
+These experiments convinced Chanute and his partners that the way to achieve the extra lift needed without a lot of weight was to stack several wings one above the other.
 The idea was originally proposed by British engineer Francis Wenham in 1866 and tested by Lilienthal in the 1890s.
-Chanute invented the "strut-wire" braced wing structure to hold the several wings together, which became the standard design in powered biplanes.
-The Strut wire design came from Chanutes bridge designs using the Pratt truss.
+Chanute invented the "strut-wire" braced wing structure to hold the wings together, which became the standard design in powered biplanes.
+The strut wire design came from Chanute's bridge designs using the Pratt truss.
 The Wright brothers, based their Flyer designs on the Chanute "double-decker".

 In 1874, Robert and Druisilla Carr settled on 200 acre of land at the mouth of the Calumet River.
 During this period, the dunes became the site of hang gliding experiments carried out in 1896–1897 by aeronaut Octave Chanute.
 Although the Carrs had lived on the land for years, United States Steel Corporation claimed ownership in 1919.
 After years of negotiations, U.S.Steel and the estate of the Carrs agreed to the donation of the land to the City of Gary for a park.
 Originally dedicated as "Lake Front Park", it was renamed in honor of Father Pere Marquette.